 This was to be our ninth pilgrimage to Ireland.
 But, I was bitten on the foot by a poisonous snake, a copperhead, so we chose to cancel.
-If we had left sooner than planned we would have been in the land where St. Patrick drove out all the snakes!
+If we had left sooner we would have been in the land where St. Patrick drove out all the snakes!
 Autumn Equinox occurred during most of our previous eight journeys to Ireland.
 Today is the Equinox, we are at home, and I’m thinking about the classic symbolism of Balance.
 When one is wounded in the foot balance can be a little off.
 This reminds me that on our first trip to Ireland, in September 2010, I broke my ankle.
 So, here’s the story of that fateful trip (pun noted) and the adventures that ensued.

 We had done tons of preparatory research and went armed to the teeth with brochures and maps, bird lists, and the names of holy wells and stone circles that we hoped to visit.
 It started out ordinary enough.
 From the Shannon airport we drove to the west coast and explored the amazingly beautiful tidepools at Kilkee.
 Large limpets and bands of blue mussels and pink barnacles patterned the rocks around pools of crystal clear water magnifying intricate lacy seaweeds, colorful periwinkles, orange starfish, and green anemones.
 Ascending the steep cliffs towards Loop Head we passed fishermen lined up on the harrowing cliff edges below and rows of dedicated birders on top huddled under colorful tent-like windbreaks with their birding scopes trained on the great seabird migration and, hopefully, the passage of whales.
 Stopping to talk to them, we were treated to an enthusiastic lesson on how to recognize kittiwakes and shags and fulmars.